- People with a chronic or terminal illness, and people who are older and frail, may need help in the home.

 The first step is to register as a ‘life support customer’ with your electricity provider.

 Once registered, they will notify you in advance of intended power outages.
-You also need to have a plan in place for unexpected blackouts.
+You will also need to have a plan in place for unexpected blackouts.

 To avoid problems with electricity blackouts: